YitongTseo/ml_phage_display/README.md

 To run simply jump right into the existing .ipynb notebooks.
 Either use the trained models in /final_models or train your own models with your own dataset by editing the dataset name and model save path in F3_Hit_Rate_Benchmarking.ipynb and hitting run.

+The ER datafiles (if not present) will be generated upon the first run